mehstruslehpy/PythonGraphGame/README.md

 A rough sketch of a graph based game engine and demo game.
-It's pretty buggy but it's a pretty neat idea.
+It's pretty buggy and broke but it's a pretty neat idea.